It's All Gone Pete Tong: Plot

 Without his hearing, Frankie cannot complete his album.
 He loses his recording contract and his manager Max abandons him.
 Soon after, his wife Sonya leaves him.
 Frankie shuts himself into his home, which he has "soundproofed" with pillows in a desperate bid to recover his hearing, and his drug use intensifies.
-He sinks into a heavy depression, repeatedly throwing his body against the walls, and wrapping Roman candles around his head, either an attempt at suicide or a drastic way to recover his hearing, but dives into his swimming pool before they ignite.
+He sinks into a heavy depression, repeatedly throwing his body against the walls, and wrapping Roman candles around his head, either an attempt at suicide or a drastic way to recover his hearing, but dives into his swimming pool before they could ignite.
 Frankie flushes all his drugs down a toilet and is confronted by a recurring vision of a menacing cocaine badger.
 When he fights and kills it, he learns that the badger is, in fact, himself.

 Frankie finds a deaf organization and meets Penelope, who coaches him in lip-reading.
 They become close, and eventually intimate.
 He confides his unhappiness at losing music, and she helps him perceive sound through visual and tactile methods instead.
 Frankie manages to devise a system for mixing songs, in which he watches an oscilloscope trace while resting his feet on the pulsating speakers.
 Using this system, he manages to produce a new mix CD (Hear No Evil) entirely by himself.
 He delivers it to Max, who is wildly pleased – particularly by the potential of exploiting Frankie's disability to increase record sales.
 He has Frankie take part in promotions that are increasingly offensive and insensitive to deaf people, of which Penelope disapproves.